enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-08-17 Adding files from commit to QDPX

+My goal for today is to download and copy files from the cloned repo directly to the QDPXproject, tagging them with a commit code.
+So far, I have only added a file I generated, instead of dealing with all the downloads.
+I have that code from the `archivistagd`, and I hope re-using it will prove to be quick enough.

+(...)
+Ok, I was able to do the reuse I wanted to.
+It seems to work fine.
+So, for now, I have created sources from raw data and Git commit messages.

+Managed to get `docx` into the QDPX, by converting markdown into HTML and then to docx.
+It is a contrived effort, but it keeps images in context, which is great.
+For now, it converts local images (from the repo files at each commit) into base64 images (PNG only, so far) and saves them into the docx files.
+This took longer to setup than I expected and was quite fiddly, but it works now.

 ## 2023-08-16 Import & export in Atlas.ti

 I have moved on to use Atlas.ti as the tool for testing importing/exporting of QDPX projects.
 In terms of how to encode information, I'm using mostly codes, organized into code-subcode hierarchies. (...)
 I was able to generate codes for each commit and associated them to a JSON/txt file with the raw commit log data (the code is added to the first character of the file).
 Using a hierarchical (1-deep) code structure seems to work well.